Any questions or help needed regarding CSULB IRB? Please send an email to IRB@csulb.edu, or call IRB staff at 562.985.2472

 - Instructions on creating an account on IRBNet (PDF)

 - Instructions on how to submit documents for your new project on IRBNet (PDF)

 DO NOT EMAIL THE IRB YOUR DOCUMENTS BECAUSE THEY WILL NOT BE PROCESSED.

 CATEGORIES OF IRB REVIEW

-Administrative and Limited Review
+Administrative and Limited Review (No submission deadline)

-- Projects involve less than miniaml risk.
+- Projects involve no more than minimal risk.